Cookie consent

 Returns the value of a custom field associated with a task.
 Note that custom fields not accessible by the task will be ignored.
 Also, custom fields must match their name, including case and spaces.

-Returns the property value for the user that started the integration task or a
+User Any user property such as email or first_name.
+Returns the property value for the user that started the integration task or a global admin in case of an auto-start task.

 The following is an example outbound payload: